SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - Test a ``TEXT`` for ASCII-only characters
    * - :ref:`is_null`
      - Check for ``NULL`` [ or non-``NULL`` ] values
+   * - :ref:`is_table_exists`
+     - Checks if the mentioned table exists in the mentioned schema
+   * - :ref:`is_view_exists`
+     - Checks if the mentioned view exists in the mentioned schema

 Conversion
 ^^^^^^^^^^^^

 The following table shows the **conversion** functions:

 .. list-table::